What Are My Rights If We're Not Legally Married?

 Everyone has a right to live free from abuse, regardless of their marital status.
 If you have suffered abuse of any form from your partner, then it is important that you seek experienced representation.

-At Woodford Sathappan McGee, we understand how difficult it is to take the first steps in leaving an abusive partner.
+At WSM, we understand how difficult it is to take the first steps in leaving an abusive partner.
 That is why we will get to work quickly and dedicate ourselves to your safety and security.
 If necessary, we will file for a protection order to keep your partner away from you and your children.
 We will work with you to help you evidence your claims to a Judge and will ensure that they are considered in all decisions relating to your case, such as child custody.

 What are My Rights if We’re Not Legally Married FAQs